fxa90id/certbot-dns-stackpath/README.rst

 StackPath DNS Authenticator plugin for Certbot
 ==============================================

+⚠️ **This repository is archived and no longer maintained.
+The StackPath was shutdown on June 14, 2024.**

 This plugin automates the process of completing a dns-01 challenge by creating, and subsequently removing, TXT records using the StackPath API.